mrsonne/hubit/examples/wall/README.md

 ## Example calculations
 The purpose of the examples are summarized below.
 A more thorough description can be found in the documentation in the individual files.

+To run an example run the script from the project root for example `python3 -m examples.wall.run_queries`

+In all of the example you can toggle the multi-processing flag to see the preformance difference with and witout multi-processing.

 ### `run_render.py`
 To get a graphical overview of a model `hubit`' can render the model if Graphviz is installed.
 The wall model is shown below